Carnation Walling - Wall Rebar

 There will also be extra vertical rebar at corners.

 You need to make sure everything is as per the structural engineering rebar placement requirements.
 Don't forget the 45 degree corner pieces used at the top of wall openings.

-At the corners it is best where possible to use horizontal rebar with 90 degree bend ends to bend into to the adjacent wall where it can be tied to the horizontal rebar of that wall.
-Threading it in can be a bit tricky but the fact that there are not yet any tie rods to the 2x6+2x4 vertical corner pieces.
+At the corners it is best where possible to use horizontal rebar with 90 degree bent ends to bend into to the adjacent wall where it can be tied to the horizontal rebar of that wall.
+Threading it in can be a bit tricky but the fact that there are not yet any tie rods to the 2x6+2x4 vertical corner pieces makes it easier.

 Throughout the building of the walls, look for opportunities to add more rebar anywhere you think it will help.
 Remember that the rebar placement spec in the structural engineering drawings is just the minimum required.

 Do the following steps for the internal walls too.

 Add horizontal rebar that's further out than vertical rebar

 It is important to first add any horizontal rebar that needs to be closer to the outside of the wall than the vertical rebar.

 In the case of a backfilled wall the vertical rebar will be close to the inside of the building, but then the horizontal rebar will be in the 6" position (from the outside of the concrete) closest to the inside of the wall so the vertical rebar (at 5-1/2" from the outside of the concrete) will still be nearer the wall outside than the horizontal rebar.
 Even with a backfilled 8" wall there will however still be some occasional horizontal rebar in the center position and this is closer to the outside than the vertical rebar, so this needs to be added first.

 Note that the vertical rebar positions do not correspond with the positions of the wall tie rods.
 These are typically at the positions where the vertical rebar comes up through the slab.